adambard/learnxinyminutes-docs/tcsh.html.markdown

 # --- the echo command --------------------------------------------------------
 # The `echo' writes each word to the shell's standard output, separated by
 # spaces and terminated with a newline.
+#
+# The shell's standard output it is the terminal screen but can be also a file
+# or a pipe-line.
+#
-The echo_style shell variable may be
-# set to emulate (or not) the flags and escape sequences.
+# The echo_style shell variable may be set to emulate (or not) the flags and
+# escape sequences.

 # Display the value of echo_style
 echo $echo_style